ilg/LambdaMLM/docs/list configuration.md

 - `address` The email address of the member.
 - `flags` The flags set for the user.
-- `bounce_count` The number of emails to the member that have bounced.
+- `bounces` A dictionary mapping when bounces were received for the member to the response type of each bounce.
+Used to compute a user's bounce score.

 #### Member Flags